crossbario/iotcookbook/device/pi/README.md

 ### Clone the Cookbook

-To work with the cookbook (or your fork thereof), here are two options we recommend:
+To work with the cookbook (or your fork thereof), here are two options:

 **Option 1**